Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/character.md

 The texture of a character on the map is more accurately described as a Sprite.

+When preparing a new image to serve as a character sprite for your mod character, you must first enter `@chara` into the `_idRenderData` column of the source sheet.

 A character sprite is a `.png` image with a transparent background, which should be placed in the `Texture` folder.
 The `Texture` folder should be located in your `Game Installation Directory/Elin/Package/Your Custom Mod Folder Name` (where `Your Custom Mod Folder Name` is your [mod package](../2_Getting%20Started/basic_mod)).

+Generally, the file name for the character sprite should be `ID.png`, with ID being the exact character ID.

 You can also utilize animated sprites, larger canvas sizes, and sprite variants that change depending on different conditions.
 For further details, please navigate to the `Texture Mods` section in the main directory.<!--Menu=Main Directory=メニュー。Texture Mods=Texture Mods=テクスチャMOD-->

 ### Examples